dokku/dokku/docs/deployment/application-deployment.md

 dokku ps:rebuild ruby-getting-started
 ```

-See the [process scaling documentation](/docs/deployment/process-management.md) for more information.
+See the [process scaling documentation](/docs/deployment/process-management.md) for more information on how to manage your app processes.

 ### Deploying with private Git submodules